 Relationships between volunteers and health care professionals

 These differences are revealed in conflict and tension between volunteers and health care professionals and in one study just over 36% of volunteers had considered leaving their role.
-Although nurses and health care professionals were consistently noted as supportive and valuing of palliative care volunteers [1,6] nevertheless conflict arose from their different theoretical understandings of care from health care professionals not recognising the skills and contribution of volunteers, a lack of role clarity and consequent inconsistency in volunteers support, a different interpretation of boundaries, a mismatch in expectations about volunteer autonomy and health care professional’s supervision and from contested understandings of confidentiality.
-The consequent tension resulted in frustration for volunteers at being too rigorously ‘policed’ by clinicians a sense of being less valued in the clinical hierarchy [1,3,5,6] receiving late or insufficient referrals as well as experiencing exacerbated ‘job stress’.
+Although nurses and health care professionals were consistently noted as supportive and valuing of palliative care volunteers [1,6,8,9] nevertheless conflict arose from their different theoretical understandings of care from health care professionals not recognising the skills and contribution of volunteers, a lack of role clarity and consequent inconsistency in volunteers support, a different interpretation of boundaries, a mismatch in expectations about volunteer autonomy and health care professional’s supervision and from contested understandings of confidentiality.
+[1,8,9] The consequent tension resulted in frustration for volunteers at being too rigorously ‘policed’ by clinicians a sense of being less valued in the clinical hierarchy [1,3,5,6,8,9] receiving late or insufficient referrals as well as experiencing exacerbated ‘job stress’.
+Balancing regulation and formalisation of roles and boundaries of volunteers can help reduce the confusion by staff, volunteers and family whilst allowing volunteers to keep their creativity and individualised focus on the person.
+[8,9]

 Volunteers, training and support

-In general terms the goal of training is to empower volunteers and to understand their limits of service delivery, help them understand the palliative care system and so buffer against burnout.
-[1,5,6] In the review by Pesut et al. two studies evaluated that volunteers felt more prepared to deal with the challenges of death and dying and had better self-care and well-being after completing either a 27-hour or 40-hour initial training program with ongoing learning tasks.
+In the review by Pesut et al. , two studies evaluated that volunteers felt more prepared to deal with the challenges of death and dying and had better self-care and well-being after completing either a 27-hour or 40-hour initial training program with ongoing learning tasks.

 In addition, training can help buffer against the dynamics found in small communities where ‘everyone knows everyone’ and in which the close community relationships can create ethical dilemmas for privacy and confidentiality for volunteers.
 [1,7] In these contexts (rural, paediatrics) often the death of the person is deeply felt and the need for emotional support for the volunteer is significant.
 [6,7] Similar issues are raised for rural and remote palliative care nurses discussed in Self Care pages.